jacksonrayhamilton/bundlifier/README.md

 Run `bundlify --minify` (or the shorthand, `bundlify -m`) to additionally minify the CSS and JS.

-Run `bundlify --necessarily` (or the shorthand, `bundlify -n`) to create bundles only if the bundles do not already exist.

 You can customize which files are processed by saving a `bundlifier.json` file in your project directory: